“The act of “creating” is to bring (something) into existence.”

 Many times, a new business idea comes from a passion to solve a problem.
 Entrepreneurs will recognize a problem and then work to create a product or service to provide a solution for their customers.
 Owning a business is actually a way to express yourself and have the opportunity to achieve a higher purpose that can define a significant portion of your life and those around you.

 Entrepreneurs realize there is a high-risk/high-reward balance when making the decision to take on this role.
 Whatever the business produces for profit, it ultimately serves to bring economic wealth, growth, and innovation to the community.
 When entrepreneurs set out to create a business plan for their idea, they are able to use their knowledge, experience, and motivation to bring value to other peoples’ lives.
+They can use the goodness from creation to help others achieve their own goodness.

 Creating comes from the soul, our connection to God.